Ali Harwin is a partner in the New York Office of Sanford Heisler Sharp and Co-Chair of Sanford Heisler Sharp’s Title VII practice.

 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-Alexandra Harwin is a partner in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, and Tennessee.
+Alexandra Harwin is a partner in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
 She received her law degree from the Yale Law School and her bachelor’s degree, summa cum laude, from Harvard, where she was the highest-ranked student in her graduating class.

-As Co-Chair with Kate Mueting of Sanford Heisler Sharp’s Title VII practice.
+As Co-Chair with Deborah Marcuse and Kate Mueting of Sanford Heisler Sharp’s Title VII practice.
 Ms. Harwin represents employees with a wide range of employment claims, including discrimination on the basis of gender, sexual orientation, religion, national origin, and disability, in both public litigation and privately negotiated settlements.
 Ms. Harwin was recently named one of the Top 40 Under 40 Trial Lawyers in New York by the National Trial Lawyers Association.

 Among her current cases, Ms. Harwin serves as counsel in Dickerson et al. v.
 Novartis Corporation and Alcon Laboratories, Inc., a class action and collective action alleging that a large pharmaceutical company discriminated against its female employees –directors, managers, specialists, and sales force professionals – in pay, promotion, and assignments.
 In Miller v.
 Zara USA, Inc. et al., Ms. Harwin represents Zara’s former general counsel in his claims that the Spanish fashion giant discriminated against him because he is Jewish, gay, and American.
 In Silva v.
 Giorgio Armani Corporation et al., Ms. Harwin represents Giorgio Armani’s former general counsel in his claims that the Italian fashion house discriminated against him because of his Mexican nationality and because he was battling cancer.